Curtly Ambrose finished with nine wickets, giving him 19 in the back-to-back Test wins © Getty Images

 Ian Healy, coming off a pair at Adelaide, somehow survived the hat-trick.
 But he failed to open his account yet again, pushing at a delivery just outside the off-stump and ending in the eager hands of Brian Lara at first slip.

-Australia crashed from 85 for two to 119 all out just before tea.
-Ambrose finished with seven for 25.
+Australia crashed from 85 for 2 to 119 all out just before tea.
+Ambrose finished with 7 for 25.

-In response Phil Simmons struck 80 and Keith Arthurton made 77, and it was punctuated by a furious 40 ball 47 by Richardson, with seven fours and two sixes.
+In response Phil Simmons struck 80 and Keith Arthurton made 77, and it was punctuated by a furious 40-ball 47 by Richardson with 7 fours and 2 sixes.

 The two captains were effusive in their praise of the great West Indian fast bowler.
 Richardson called Ambrose the best fast bowler he had played with – a staggering tribute since the West Indian had made his debut in the days of Marshall, Michael Holding, Andy Roberts and Joel Garner.
 Border remarked that he was among the four finest he had played.